Zeroth-Order Non-smooth Non-convex Optimization via Gaussian Smoothing: Zeroth-Order Two Time-Scale Projected Stochastic Subgradient Method

-\begin{remark} Assumptions \ref{Clarke-Regular} and \ref{monotone} are standard requirements in nonconvex optimization and are satisfied by most functions relevant to the machine learning literature.
-They include all continuously differentiable functions with Lipschitz continuous gradients, as well as all convex functions.
-Moreover, they extend to the broader class of weakly convex functions, which is widely assumed in the non-smooth and non-convex optimization literature \cite{davis2018stochastic,davis2019stochastic} and is prevalent in deep learning research \cite{zhou2017landscape}.
-For instance, consider $f(x) = \max\limits_{1 \leq i \leq N} f_i(x)$, where each $f_i: \mathbb{R}^d \to \mathbb{R}$ is continuously differentiable with a Lipschitz continuous gradient.
-Such formulations naturally arise in robust training or adversarial selection among $N$ environments, where each $f_i$ is smooth, but the worst-case objective is both nonconvex and non-smooth.
+\begin{remark} Assumption~\ref{monotone} is standard in non-convex optimization and is satisfied by most functions in machine learning.
+It covers continuously differentiable functions with Lipschitz gradients, convex functions, and extends to weakly convex functions widely used in non-smooth and non-convex optimization \cite{davis2019stochastic}, particularly in deep learning \cite{zhou2017landscape}.
+For example, functions of the form $f(x) = \max_{1 \leq i \leq N} f_i(x)$, where each $f_i$ has a Lipschitz continuous gradient, naturally arise in robust training or adversarial settings, where the worst-case objective is non-convex and non-smooth.
+Another instance is composite functions $f(x) = g(h(x))$, with $h$ differentiable and having an $L$-Lipschitz Jacobian, and $g$ Lipschitz continuous, a structure common in learning applications \cite{mai2020convergence}.
+In neural networks, with input vectors ${u_i}$, outputs ${v_i}$, parameters $x = (a, W)$, and smooth non-convex activations such as $\tanh$, the empirical loss